TSCMC/TSCMC.github.io/areas/united-cities-of-leightonsy.md

 Yayajima is the most developed and second-most important city in the UCTL, with many of the most important railways of the UCTL going through Yayajima.
 Refer to the document for more detail.

+### Dobrzanka

+Dobrzanka is a planned community on an island to the north of Sancheonville.
+The city was planned and constructed by its current mayor, Jakub.